johannessonlab/johannessonlab.github.io/index.md

 ---

 # The evolution of fungal genomes and its association with life history traits and extreme environments
-The Johannesson lab is placed at the [Department of Ecology, Environment and Plant sciences](https://www.su.se/department-of-ecology-environment-and-plant-sciences/), at [Stockholm university](https://www.su.se/), since May 2022.
-Hanna Johannesson is the current holder of the [professor Bergianus title](https://www.kva.se/en/about-us/organisation/institutes-and-academy-programmes/) at the [Royal Swedish Academy of Sciences](https://www.kva.se/en).
-Before that, Hanna lead a research group at [Uppsala university](https://www.uu.se/en) since becoming an independent PI in 2005.
+The Johannesson lab, led by professor Hanna Johannesson, is placed at the [Department of Ecology, Environment and Plant sciences](https://www.su.se/department-of-ecology-environment-and-plant-sciences/) at [Stockholm university](https://www.su.se/).
+Since May 2022, Hanna is the holder of the [professor Bergianus title](https://www.kva.se/en/about-us/organisation/institutes-and-academy-programmes/) at the [Royal Swedish Academy of Sciences](https://www.kva.se/en).
+Before that, Hanna led a research group at [Uppsala university](https://www.uu.se/en) since becoming an independent PI in 2005.

-Our lab conducts research using fungi as model systems to explore fundamental evolutionary questions such as individuality, multilevel selection, and the drivers of genetic variation.
+Our lab conducts research using fungi as model systems to explore fundamental evolutionary questions such as individuality, genetic conflict, multilevel selection, and the drivers of genetic variation.

 {% include section.html full=true %}

-{% include banner.html image="images/banner.jpg" %}
+{% include figure.html image="images/JohannessonLab_logo.png" width="35%" %}

 {% include section.html %}